rmetzler/bliki/wiki/mysql/choose-something-else.md

   embedded MySQL has even bigger problems than freestanding MySQL).
-* **It's getting better, so we might as well stay on it.** [It's true](http://dev.mysql.com/doc/refman/5.6/en/mysql-nutshell.html), if you go by feature checklists and the manual, MySQL is improving "rapidly".
+* **It's getting better, so we might as well stay on it.** [It's true](http://dev.mysql.com/doc/refman/5.6/en/mysql-nutshell.html), if you go by feature checklists and the manual, MySQL is improving “rapidly.”
 5.6 is due out soon and superficially looks to contain a number of good changes.
 I have two problems with this line of reasoning:
     1. Why wait?
 Other databases are good _now_, not _eventually_.